17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 - Highest-demand provinces and territories—Nova Scotia

-- Highest-paying provinces and territories—The Northwest Territories, Alberta, and Newfoundland and Labrador
+- Highest-paying provinces and territories—Alberta, Newfoundland and Labrador, and Saskatchewan

 - Typical entry-level education—Completion of vocational training or an apprenticeship program; trade certification may also be required